jackjohnjamison/tiles-vue-2/README.md

 ```

 ## TODO
-- Organise CSS, sass of css variables?
-Organise colours
 - Think about prettier and css linting
 - Switch to enums for game modes, maybe
 - Use the improved image import script from tanks - looks harder than I thought!
-- Make the editor tabs accesible, maybe more the sections up a level, re-use CSS,
-they should poobably have a consistant width most of the time at least
-- Move about the edit UI to be more sensible before it gets oot of control
 - Move Math.round into common draw function?
 - Add TypeScript, maybe just for the pinia stores to begin with?
 - CSS linting / formatting